5 April 2026

 By Philip Kuepper

-the grass I lie in laughs.
+The grass on the banks I lie in is laughed

-Wind is a wine song
+by the wind that is a wine song off the river,

-through the pines
+and up through the pines.

-as I crunch into the crisp
+I crunch the crisp

-wrapping of eggroll.
+wrapping of eggroll

-I dip it into a cup
+I have dipped into a cup

 of orange sauce.

-It slobbers down my chin.
+It dribbles down my chin.

 It speaks on my tongue,

-Mystic-speak, conversing
+Mystic-speak,

 between flesh and spirit.

-The poet appears out of nowhere.
+The poet appears out of nowhere

-He has come a long way from the early
+He has come a long way,

-eighth century.
-It has taken
+It has taken time.

-time.
-The path has been
+The path has been arduous.

 There have been mountains.